-23. Ultimate parent company
+22. Ultimate parent company

-As at 31 December 2020, Syndicate 44 was managed by CMA and CMA's immediate UK parent is CHUKL, which is registered in England and Wales.
+As at 31 December 2021, Syndicate 44 was managed by CMA and CMA's immediate UK parent is Canopius Holdings UK Limited ('CHUKL'), which is registered in England and Wales.
 CHUKL is part of Canopius Group Limited ('CGL') which is registered in Jersey.
-CMA's registered office is Gallery 9, One Lime Street, London EC3M 7HA.